Olga Rudnieva: Biography

-For this, she raised funds to help set up the Superhumans Trauma Centre in Lviv - despite many saying she was crazy to do so during Russian missile attacks - to help the wounded with prosthetic limbs and provide them with all the rehabilitation treatment they would need.
+For this, Superhumans Team raised funds to help set up the Superhumans Center in Lviv - to help the wounded with prosthetic limbs and provide them with all the rehabilitation treatment they would need.
 The centre opened in April 2023 and is described as "a clinic for psychological assistance, prosthetics, reconstructive surgery and rehabilitation for people affected by the war".

 In its first two years, the centre has treated over 1,000 patients and acts as supplemental medical service to help Ukraine's overwhelmed medical centres and hospitals along the 3,200km of front line.
 Those treated include both military and civilian, adults and children.
 Many of the injuries are from landmines and explosives so the first step for a patient at the centre is a meeting with a psychologist.
 Infection control is also a challenge with patients often arriving with a number of infections after being in up to 6-7 different hospitals during their evacuation.
 "There are many challenges, but none are insoluble", says Rudnieva.

-The next two centres are set to open in Odesa and Dnipro.
+The second Superhumans Center opened in Dnipro, and a third center is planned in Odesa for 2026.

 Rudnieva's philosophy that injuries can be empowering, has found many celebrity supporters including adventurer Bear Grylls, Richard Branson, singer Sting and actress Trudie Styler.

-Volodymyr Zelenskyy at the Superhumans Prosthetics and Rehabilitation Center in Lviv.